Active screws: Emergent active chiral nematics of spinning self-propelled rods: HYDRODYNAMIC EQUATIONS FOR THE CHIRAL NEMATIC STATE

-and the results for $\zeta_0$ and $\zeta_1$ in \cref{eq zeta0,eq zeta1}, constitute the final result of our derivation.
+and the results for $\zeta_0$ and $\zeta_1$ in \cref{eq zeta0,eq zeta1}, constitute the final result of our derivation for the nematic state.
 They specify the collective behavior of the system of active screws in terms of the parameters of their microscopic model, complemented with the pair correlation function in the nematic state, $g_\text{nem}$, needed to obtain $\zeta_0$ and $\zeta_1$.

 In general, the hydrodynamic equation for the $k^{\text{th}}$ moment involves the $k+1^{\text{th}}$ moment, giving rise to a hierarchy of hydrodynamic equations.
-In \cref{eq hydrodynamic-equations-before-truncation}, the equation for the nematic order parameter contains the third-rank orientational tensor
+In \cref{eq hydrodynamic-equations-before-truncation}, the polarity equation contains the nematic order parameter tensor $\bm{Q}$, which is the second-order orientational moment of $\Psi_1$ as defined in \cref{eq hydrodynamic-fields}.

-which is the third-order orientational moment of $\Psi_1$.
-Here, we consider only the first three equations of the hierarchy (\cref{eq hydrodynamic-equations-before-truncation}).

-\section{Flow fields around topological defects}
+\section{FLOW FIELDS AROUND TOPOLOGICAL DEFECTS}